 Adrenal Insufficiency is treated with steroids.
 Any supplements or special diets should be used under the supervision of a physician familiar with adrenal insufficiency.
 The groups listed below are not appropriate for those forgoing steroid treatment for AI.
 If you have a group you’d like to suggest we add please contact us.

-Facebook Groups Run by AIU
+Facebook Pages and Groups Run by AIU

 - Adrenal Insufficiency Support This group is open to anyone who has been diagnosed with adrenal insufficiency or anyone still seeking a diagnosis.
 Parents of children, friends and family members are welcome in this group.